GeorgeHernandez/GeorgeHernandez/Opinions.md

                 - Healthcare
                 - Childcare & Education
                 - Maternity Leave & Elder Care
+                - Technology access:  Internet, computers, etc.
+                - Transportation.
+More public transportation would also be greener.
             - Generational wealth should not be for oligarchies, dynasties, etc. There should be generational wealth for all of society.
 We can break the poverty cycle for everybody.
                 - One way to transition to societal generational wealth is to increase profit sharing so that more workers of a company get a share of the profits.
                 - There are many paths to justice: ["Martin Luther King Jr. and the Unfinished Work of Abolishing Poverty"](https://www.thenation.com/article/society/mlk-freedom-budget/).